-Scleroderma, rheumatoid arthritis, systemic lupus, and multiple sclerosis are diseases where the immune system is not working normally.
-Instead of reacting only to what is foreign and potentially dangerous, such as invading infectious organisms, the immune system also reacts against some of its own normal tissue.
-This is called "autoimmunity", in other words, immunity against self.
-The purpose of our work in autoimmune disease is to figure out why this occurs.
-Currently there is no treatment involved.
+Scleroderma, rheumatoid arthritis and multiple sclerosis are diseases where the immune system is not working normally.
+Instead of reacting only to what is foreign and dangerous, e.g. infectious organisms, the immune system reacts against its own normal tissue aka "autoimmunity".
+The purpose of our work is to figure out why this occurs.
+The research work does not involve treatment.

 The term scleroderma means hardening of the skin.
-Scleroderma is characterized by the formation of fibrous tissue (fibrosis).
-Systemic sclerosis involves more widespread fibrosis including the digestive system, lungs, kidney and heart.
-There is also inflammation of vessels (vasculopathy).
+Scleroderma is characterized by formation of fibrous tissue.
+Systemic sclerosis involves widespread fibrosis including the digestive system, lungs, kidney and heart.
+Blood vessels are involved (known as vasculopathy).

 Rheumatoid arthritis gets better or even goes away entirely for most women during pregnancy.
-This is not explained by changes in sex hormones because taking estrogen and progesterone doesn't make rheumatoid arthritis better.
-What is unique to pregnancy is that a woman is exposed to an individual who is half-foreign because half of the child's genes are inherited from the father.
-One of the big mysteries in immunology is why this "half-foreign graft" isn't rejected.
-We believe that sub-cellular particles from the fetus and placenta leads to tolerance of the fetus and correction of the immune system dysfunction of the mother.
+This is not explained by changes in sex hormones.
+What is unique to pregnancy is that a woman’s immune system is exposed to the half-foreign fetus since the child's genes are from the father.
+One of the intriguing questions in immunology is why this "half-foreign graft" isn't rejected.
+We think that sub-cellular particles from the fetus and placenta lead to tolerance of the fetus and correction of the immune system disorder of the mother.

 Multiple sclerosis is an autoimmune disease that affects the central nervous system (brain, spinal cord, nerves to the eye).
 The immune system attacks a substance that surrounds the nerves (myelin) as well as the nerve fibers.The course of multiple sclerosis is variable ranging from mild and intermittent to sustained and severe.